 All our customers are expected to conduct themselves in an orderly and acceptable manner and not to disrupt the enjoyment of others.
 If in our opinion or in the opinion of any hotel manager, flight attendants, skippers, or any other person in authority, your behaviour or that of any member of your party is causing or is likely to cause distress, abuse, threats, danger or annoyance to any other customers or any third party, or damage to property, or to cause a delay or diversion to transportation, we reserve the right to terminate your booking with us immediately.
 In the event of such termination our liability to you and/or your party will cease and you and/or your party will be required to leave your accommodation or other arrangements immediately.
 We will have no further obligations to you and/or your party.
 No refunds for lost accommodation or any other arrangements will be made and we will not pay any expenses or costs incurred as a result of termination.

 You and/or your party may also be required to pay for loss and/or damage caused by your actions and we will hold you and each member of your party jointly and individually liable for any damage or losses caused by you or any member of your party.
-Full payment for any such damage or losses must be paid directly to the hotel manager or other supplier prior to departure.
+Full payment for any such damage or losses must be paid directly to the cruise director, hotel manager, or other supplier prior to departure.
 We reserve the right to take a deposit at the time of issuing any equipment to you.
 If you fail to make payment, you will be responsible for meeting any claims (including legal costs) subsequently made against us as a result of your actions together with all costs we incur in pursuing any claim against you.